Jitendarkumara/TestingPurposecode/README.md

-In Ems application Created graph to display chart for machine data KWH according to mill selection.
+In the EMS application, a graph has been created to display machine KWH data based on mill selection.